Craftsman Yokohama One Paragraph

 The bar is located at the north exit of JR Yokohama station, less than a couple of minutes away and lies between the station and our current favourite bar in Yokohama, Thrash Zone.
 It’s quite easy to miss Craftsman Yokohama as it’s located on the second floor of the building at the far end so make sure you turn right after you cross the bridge and look up.

 Inside Craftsman Yokohama, there is circular bar section with about twenty counter seats located around it.
 These seats are pretty close to one another so you might be more familiar with your neighbour than you might like.
 There are also some booths around the windows but these are restricted to large groups of four or more people and would need booking it seems.
-The interior of the bar is a non-smoking area though the two standing tables in the waiting area outside is smoking and on occasion, the smoke did blow inside.
+The whole bar, inside and outside, became non-smoking as of June 2017 – great news!
 Moreover, the nice ambience was destroyed by the loud jazz music that was being played and drowned out most of the conversations going on in the bar – no need for it to be so loud!